 7. You will now update the full ORCHIDEE to the latest revision on the current version (path on svn).
 Always do this command from the base directory ORCHIDEE.
 Use svn -u stat.
-All files marked with \ (star) will be updated.
-Files with \ and M, might make conflicts.
+All files marked with (star) will be updated.
+Files with and M, might make conflicts.

-8. If a file is marked C, it means conflict.
+svn update # Answer p if conflict is detected svn stat 8.
+If a file is marked C, it means conflict.
 You have to resolve the conflict manually.
 Open the file and try to resolve the conflict.
 When this is done, tell svn that the conflict is resolve by using svn resolved.

-9. What happend to the file stomate\vmax.f90?
+9. What happend to the file stomate_vmax.f90?
 Where there any conflicts detected?
 Open the file and check the lines with the local modifications in your working version.
 Are the modifications still accurate?